PMass/beaverbot/README.md

 BeaverBot is a Node.js bot intended to help Twitch streamers manage their Discord channels.

 The current behavior is very basic, as this was written for a specific purpose.
-The bot will listen for a message in a specified channel by a specified user (ie: a live announcement) and revoke `SEND_MESSAGE` permissions to a list of roles in another specified channel (for instance, a self-promotion channel).
+The bot will listen for a message in a specified channel by a specified user (ie: a live announcement) and revoke `SEND_MESSAGE` permissions to all roles in another specified channel (for instance, a self-promotion channel).
 These values are set in the following configurable files:

 - `auth.json`
 - `config.json`
-- `roles.js`

 `auth.json` should be populated with Discord application token and Twitch client ID: